Jobs & Unemployment

 Welcome to the USAFacts Voter Center, created in partnership with our friends at Countable and BallotReady.
 Below is an explanation of how the key elements of the voter center were created.
-Please feel free to reach out to us at [email protected] with any additional questions or feedback.

 Issues in the voter center appear in the order of importance according to the USAFacts State of the Facts poll that surveyed 2,501 people in September 2018.
 For more information about the poll and public opinion about these issues, check out the full results.